AntBean/CDev/README.md

 We always start from easiest thing, and get it complicated.
 This bottom-up path can make us always feel clear about what we are doing.
 Maybe it will waste some time at the begining, I faithfully believe that will pay off along the road we go.

 For supervised, do scikit-learn on the raw data first.
-For another, do LDA (linear discriminative analysis, easest version metric) in Euclidean space.
+For another, do LDA (linear discriminative analysis, easiest version metric) in Euclidean space.